fxyoge/github-notifications-rss/README.md

 BIND_PORT=8000
 ```

-You can tune this later when you know what kind of notifications you want to see or hide.
-For many people the defaults should be fine.
+You can adjust this later when you know what kind of notifications you want to see or hide.
+For many setups the defaults should be fine.

 ## Status endpoint